 LG: You went to the Rhode Island School for Design; what was that like for you?

-The first year and a half were great, and I got a lot out of that time, but the painting program was in the process then of shifting from an older Modernist vibe to a more market-driven and trend-conscious approach.
-The SoHo gallery district in New York was hot at the moment and so was the Cal Arts school in LA, and several new teachers came in from both those worlds who were following the trends.
-They didn’t like me, and I didn’t like them, so it all soured from there.
+The first year and a half were great, and I got a lot out of that time, but the painting program began shifting in my second year from a sort of modernist/pure painting approach to something more market-driven and trend-conscious.
+SoHo in New York was the hot scene at the moment and so was the Cal Arts school in LA, and several new teachers came in from both those worlds who were following the trends.
+They didn’t like me much, and I didn’t like them, so it all soured from there.

-But it wasn’t like that when I started out.
-When I got to RISD in 1979, the teachers there were mostly old guys in paint-spattered chinos and ratty sweaters with patches on the elbows, chain-smoking Camels or Lucky Strikes and swilling battery acid diner coffee out of Styrofoam cups.
-They didn’t seem to be interested in fame or money, they were just looking to make good paintings and to teach us how to see what good paintings looked like, so maybe we might be able to make ’em too.
+But when I got to RISD in 1979, the teachers there were mostly old guys in paint-spattered chinos and ratty sweaters with patches on the elbows, chain-smoking Camels or Lucky Strikes and swilling battery acid diner coffee out of Styrofoam cups.
+They didn’t seem interested in fame or money so much as how to make good paintings.
+They wanted to teach us how to see what good paintings looked like, so maybe we could learn to make ’em too.

-I wouldn’t call any one of those people a genuinely great painter (including the much-celebrated Johns).
+I wouldn’t call any of those people a particularly great artist (including the much-celebrated Johns).
 But it didn’t matter.
-It was the market success and that larger-than-life art world persona that the kids wanted, so that’s what the schools started to cater to: bundling all this self-consciously fashionable art together with a load of pretentious critical blather (what we used to call “artspeak”) designed to stroke the already inflated egos of the Reagan-era “Masters of the Universe” who were lining up to buy this stuff because some joker in designer frames told them it was “Important.”
-The prices skyrocketed and the quality of much of the work declined.
-I was there when all of this was happening; first at RISD as a student, and then living as a young working painter in New York all through the middle of the go-go eighties.
-The whole scene completely turned me off.
+The market success and that larger-than-life art world persona were what the kids wanted, so that’s what the schools started to cater to: bundling all this self-consciously fashionable art together with a load of pretentious “artspeak” designed to stroke the egos of the Reagan-era “Masters of the Universe” who were lining up to buy this stuff because some joker in designer frames told them it was “important”.
+The prices skyrocketed and I think the quality of much of the work declined.
+The young superstar painters who came out of famous MFA programs like Yale’s or RISD’s or Columbia’s from about the mid-1970s on — Chuck Close, Lisa Yuskevage, Dana Schutz, John Currin, etc. — were what I think of as Art World Artists.
+To me they’re like illustrators with lofty pretensions.
+Like the Bouguereaus and Gerômes of the 19th century, they’re products of the academy.
+And that, to me, is the crux of everything I take issue with about contemporary American art and its market: It’s pretty academic.

 LG: